NextGenConf/WebApp/README.md

 # NextGenConf Web App

-This repo is the front-end web UI for the NextGen Conf project.
+This repo is the front-end web app for the NextGen Conf project.

 ## Developing